Functional normalizing flow for statistical inverse problems of partial differential equations: Functional Normalizing Flow

 The primary objective of variational inference is to identify a measure, denoted $\nu^*$, that minimizes the KL divergence between an approximate distribution $\nu$ and the target posterior distribution $\mu$:

-When solving the minimization problem ($\ref{equ:KLmin}$), it will usually be convenient to parameterize the set $\mathcal{M}(\mathcal{H}_u)$ in a suitable way: Overly intricate measures can hinder optimization, while overly simplistic ones may compromise approximate accuracy.
+Solving the minimization problem (\ref{equ:KLmin}) typically requires a suitable parameterization of the set $\mathcal{M}(\mathcal{H}_u)$: Overly intricate measures can hinder optimization, while overly simplistic ones may compromise approximate accuracy.
 To address this trade-off, \cite{Pinski2015SIAMMA,pinski2015algorithms} employed carefully designed Gaussian measures, whereas \cite{jia2021variational, sui2024noncentered, Jia2022VINet} opted for the mean-field approach.